Monday

 17:45h - 18:30h

-Panel discussion | What does the geopolitical context mean for European Chambers of commerce and industry?
+Panel discussion | What does the geopolitical context mean for the Chambers of commerce and industry?

 An interactive session exploring how geopolitical uncertainty is reshaping the operating environment for European businesses and how chambers are responding in practice.
 The discussion will open with two concrete case studies from chambers that have adapted their services to support companies facing disruption, market volatility or regulatory shifts.